debfantom/UCB_AI-ML_5.1_coupons/README.md

 Common Findings:
-With regard to my supporting hypotheses, I found that for all three coupon types I analyzed, expirations of 1 day had a much higher acceptance rate.
+With regard to my secondary hypotheses, I found that for all three coupon types I analyzed, expirations of 1 day had a much higher acceptance rate.
 Moving all expirations to 1 day could increase acceptance rates as hypothesized.

 Additionally, for all three coupon types, drivers with passangers who were friends or partners had a higher tendency to accept the coupons.
 Though the correlation for 'Carry Out' coupons was not as signficant as the other two.